Guillemsc/Homa-Test/README.md

 - Also had to tweak different systems that relied on the barrels being destroyed.

+- Added a `Dispose` method on the `GameManager` that is called before the scene is unload, so we can return all barrels to the pool.

 ### 2. We would like to add missions to the game in order to improve the retention of our players.
 - Added a button on the start menu to open the missions panel.
 Once a completed mission is claimed, a new one appears.
 </br> </br>